kiosion/big-decimal/README.md

 # big-decimal
-Lightweight class for supporting large decimals with arbitrary precision in JS
+Lightweight class for supporting large decimals with arbitrary precision in JS.
+Wraps type BigInt.